joshgaber/NovaUnit/docs/resources.md

 {
     use NovaResourceTest;

-    public function testNovaLens()
+    public function testNovaResource()
     {
         $resource = $this->novaResource(UserResource::class);
     }
 }
 ```

-The following assertions can be run on the Nova Filter:
+The following assertions can be run on the Nova Resource:

 * [Action Tests](actions.md#testing-actions-on-components)
 * [Field Tests](fields.md#testing-fields-on-components)